 As with any product, neem oil works best when used as a preventative, and its effectiveness will decrease the longer you wait to treat an existing infection.

-For example, a neem foliar spray will eradicate a new sooty mold infection in as little as a few days but may not be able to save a plant from an advanced case of rot.
+For example, a neem foliar spray will eradicate a new sooty mold infection in as little as a few days but may not be able to save an entire plant from an advanced case of rot.

-Neem Oil Fungicide Recipe – Making an Antifungal Foliar Spray and Soak
+Neem Oil Fungicide and Pesticide Recipe – Making an Antifungal Foliar Spray and Soak

 Take a gallon of water and slowly blend in 1 tablespoon of pure castile soap to serve as an emulsifier (i.e., it allows the water and oil to mix).